daisygunn/heiwa-gallery/MANUAL-TESTING.md

 ### **Epic 6 - Exhibition Information**:

-23. As an **admin user** I can add/edit/delete exhibition to be displayed on the website.
+23. As an **admin user** I can add/edit/delete exhibitions to be displayed on the website.

-- The exhibitions functionality works in the same way as products, there are `add exhibition` and `exhibition management` in the admin dropdown menu. `add exhibition` takes the admin user to the the add exhibition page, which is comprised of a form:
+- The exhibitions functionality works in the same way as products, there are `add exhibition` and `exhibition management` in the admin dropdown menu. `add exhibition` takes the admin user to the add exhibition page, which is comprised of a form:

 ![](assets/images/add-exhibition.jpg)